ahmad-ashmawi/object-sorting-robot/README.md

 4. A **distance sensor** detects the sorting box and controls the final approach.
 5. A motorized claw and lift release the object.
 6. **Motor encoders** measure travelled distance so the robot can return to its starting position.

-## Technical Implementation
+## Control & Navigation

-### Closed-Loop Control
+#### Closed-Loop Control

 Implemented a **PID controller** for accurate 90° turns using inertial sensor feedback.
 A separate proportional correction continuously adjusts motor speeds during straight-line motion to compensate for heading deviations.

-### Encoder-Based Navigation
+#### Encoder-Based Navigation

 Motor encoders track the robot's displacement during each navigation segment.
 The recorded distance is then used to retrace the path and return to the starting position without requiring a predefined map.

-### Multi-Sensor Integration
+#### Multi-Sensor Integration

 | Sensor | Purpose |
 |---|---|